Vacuum loops in light-front field theory: Conclusions

 \section{Conclusions}

 We have demonstrated that the vacuum amplitudes are non-zero in LF perturbation theory and match the known values.
-The zero modes do not play any role in this phenomenon, as was shown within the discretized (finite-volume) form of the theory where the zero modes are manifestly absent.
+The calculations were performed within the self-interacting scalar models in two dimensions.
+Generalization of these results to higher dimensions where the vacuum loops diverge, is straightforward.
+One can also consider vacuum diagrams with internal lines corresponding to fields with different masses (the Yukawa model, e.g.).